DimitriVavoulisPortfolio/aws-serverless-nlp-sentiment-700K-service-reviews/PROCESS.md

 ## Project Overview

-This document outlines the development process and planned deployment for our serverless sentiment analysis system, designed to analyze Amazon product reviews using AWS services.
+This document outlines the development process and planned deployment for the serverless sentiment analysis system, designed to analyze Yelp service reviews using AWS services.
 The system includes both back-end processing and a front-end user interface.

 ## Development Stages

 ### 1. Data Preparation and Model Training

 #### Data Collection and Preprocessing
-- Collected 2.8 million Amazon product reviews
+- Collected 650K Yelp service reviews
 - Cleaned and preprocessed the text data
 - Split the dataset into training and testing sets

 #### Model Training
 - Chose DistilBERT as the base model for its balance of performance and efficiency
 - Implemented and trained the model using PyTorch on the full dataset
-- Achieved high accuracy (99.73%) on the test set
+- Achieved good accuracy (89.33%) on the test set

 ### 2. Model Conversion